 - Age Factor

 There are two ways of looking at how the price of a Norwich terrier increases in terms of age.
 Considering the age alone, young pups are more expensive than adolescent or adult ones.

 - Color Factor

-Another important factor that affects the Norwich terrier cost is the dog’s fur color.
-A Norwich terrier sports conventional shades of red or ends up having a black and tan fur.
+Another important factor is the dog’s fur color.
+A Norwich terrier sports conventional shades of red or ends up with black and tan fur.

 Overall Pet Maintenance Cost

-People who plan to buy dogs must have a far-sighted vision in terms of calculating costs.
-This is especially due to the fact that a Norwich terrier can easily become very expensive given its color and age.
-The $1000 projected cost of buying this breed is just the start.
-Every single day, from their adoption until their exhausted natural lifespan of 14 to 16 years, homeowners must at least know how much they are investing annually.
+The $1,000 minimum projected cost of buying this breed is just the start.
+Every single day, from their adoption up to their maximum lifespan of 14 to 16 years, fur parents must at least know how much they are investing annually.

-When it comes to its hygiene, this small hairy dog requires grooming every week.
-It is up to the owner whether he or she will spend time on fixing the dog’s mane or to indulge their four-legged kids with a visit to the pet salon.
+When it comes to its hygiene, this small, hairy dog requires grooming every week.
+It is up to the owner whether they will spend time fixing the dog’s mane themselves or indulge their four-legged kids with a visit to the pet salon.

 Health & Temperament Issues